aws-deepracer/aws-deepracer-camera-pkg/README.md

 ## Installation

+Follow these steps to install the AWS DeepRacer camera package.

 ### Prerequisites

-The DeepRacer device comes with all the pre-requisite packages and libraries installed to run the camera_pkg.
-More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.
+The AWS DeepRacer device comes with all the prerequisite packages and libraries installed to run the `camera_pkg`.
+For more information about the preinstalled set of packages and libraries on the AWS DeepRacer, and about installing the required build systems, see [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).

-The camera_pkg specifically depends on the following ROS2 packages as build and execute dependencies:
+The `camera_pkg` specifically depends on the following ROS 2 packages as build and execute dependencies:

-1. *deepracer_interfaces_pkg* - This packages contains the custom message and service type definitions used across the AWS DeepRacer core application.
+1. `deepracer_interfaces_pkg`: This package contains the custom message and service-type definitions used across the AWS DeepRacer core application.
-2. *cv_bridge* - This contains CvBridge, which converts between ROS Image messages and OpenCV images.
+2. `cv_bridge`: This package contains CvBridge, which converts between ROS Image messages and OpenCV images.
-3. *image_transport* - It provides transparent support for transporting images in low-bandwidth compressed formats.
+3. `image_transport`: This package provides transparent support for transporting images in low-bandwidth compressed formats.
-4. *sensor_msgs* - This package defines messages for commonly used sensors, including cameras and scanning laser rangefinders.
+4. `sensor_msgs`: This package defines messages for commonly used sensors, including cameras and scanning laser rangefinders.

-## Downloading and Building
+## Downloading and building

-Open up a terminal on the DeepRacer device and run the following commands as root user.
+Open a terminal on the AWS DeepRacer device and run the following commands as the root user.

-1. Switch to root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS 2 installation:

         sudo su

-1. Source the ROS2 Foxy setup bash script:
+1. Source the ROS 2 Foxy setup bash script:

         source /opt/ros/foxy/setup.bash